sixty-north/cosmic-ray/docs/concepts.rst

 answers.
 Note that this config will generally be incomplete and require you to edit it for completeness.

-Another way to create a skeleton config is to run `cosmic-ray exec`.
-If you specify a non-existent config file for this command, Cosmic Ray will ask you the same questions as in `cosmic-ray new-config` to create one.

-In many Cosmic Ray example we'll use the name "config.yml" for configurations.
+In many Cosmic Ray examples we'll use the name "config.yml" for configurations.
 You are not required to use this name, however.
 You can use any file name you want for your configurations.